omercankoc/swift-handbook/Collections/Arrays.md

 ```

 ## Methods
-- Append an item to the end of the Array:
+- Append an item to the end of the Array
 ```swift
 os.append("tvOS")
 ```